 |University of Missouri-Columbia||$8,082||Columbia||Yes||Yes||Yes|

 |William Woods University||$19,200||Fulton||Yes||Yes||Yes|

 |University of Missouri-St Louis||$7,968||Saint Louis||Yes||No||Yes|

 |Central Methodist University-College of Liberal Arts & Sciences||$19,990||Fayette||Yes||No||Yes|

 Missouri colleges offer four-year degree programs in high-demand academic majors.
 The schools listed below combine a quality education with smaller class sizes of 19 or fewer students per professor.
-Even with student bodies of 5,000 or higher, these schools focus on a higher caliber of professor-student interactions.
+These schools focus on a higher caliber of professor-student interactions.

 |Missouri Baptist University||20 to 1||4,218||$19,730||Private not-for-profit||Saint Louis|